taylorsreid/csd-310/module_11/README.md

 # Bacchus Group Project - Red Team

-BEFORE BEGINNING:

-    ---Always run all python scripts from the command line, not your IDE.
-Running in VS Code has given odd results.

-    ---bacchus_reports.py relies on the pandas library to show most of the reports.
-       If you do not have pandas, the only report you will be able to view is the Overdue Supplies report.
-       And only if you select "list" when prompted.

-THEREFORE, FOLLOW THESE STEPS:
+BEFORE BEGINNING DO THE FOLLOWING IF THIS IS YOUR FIRST TIME:

+    IN MYSQL:

+        CREATE USER IF NOT EXISTS 'bacchus_user'@'localhost' IDENTIFIED BY 'winesnob';

+        GRANT ALL PRIVILEGES ON bacchus.* TO 'bacchus_user'@'localhost';

+    IN YOUR OPERATING SYSTEMS COMMAND LINE:

-        ---Run "python3 bacchus_install.py" from the command line to drop, recreate, and fill the database automatically with the required updates.
+        "python3 bacchus_install.py" from the command line to drop any outdated version of the database, recreate, and fill the database automatically.

-        ---Run "pip install pandas" in the command line if you don't have pandas already.
+        "pip install pandas" in the command line if you don't have pandas already.

-        ---Finally, run "python3 bacchus_reports.py" in the command line and view the reports :)
+        "python3 bacchus_reports.py" in the command line and view the reports :)